curtischong/dabcoin/README.md

 3. Edit the variable named `mlURL` in `server/app.py` to specify the URL of the classifier server
 4. Run the DabCoin node by executing `flask run` in the `server/` directory
 ### Classifier
-1. Instructions for setting up the classifer can be found in [its repository](https://github.com/curtischong/dab_database)
+1. Instructions for setting up the classifer can be found [here](https://github.com/curtischong/dab_database)